Brprb08/orbital-control-simulator/README.md

 - **Orbit Path Tracing**: Visualize the effects of your transfer burns and trace orbital paths over time.
 - **Error Impact Demonstration**: Show how small errors in maneuvers can have significant effects on long-term orbital paths.
 - **Fuel Consumption Tracking**: Manage and visualize fuel usage for each maneuver.
-- **Potential Future Feature - Attitude Control**: Gain control of the satellite\u2019s orientation to execute precise maneuvers.
+- **Potential Future Feature - Attitude Control**: Gain control of the satellite orientation to execute precise maneuvers.

 ## Project Status

-This project is currently in its **early development phase**, and many core features are still under construction.
+This project is currently in its **early development phase**, and many core features are still under development.
 The main focus is on getting core orbital mechanics and user controls operational.
 As features are added, updates will be posted here.

 ## Usage